hwanggu-corgi/hwanggu-log/update.md

     - 해♥♥

 2. Corgi working on company tasks♥♥
-    - Corgi working on axion.morwebcms.com♥♥♥♥ #3
+    - Corgi working on mahube.morwebcms.com♥♥♥♥ #35
-        - Corgi completed working on site under construction page for the live site♥♥♥♥
+        - Corgi working on fixings news slider for Mahube♥♥♥♥
-    - Corgi working on mahube.morwebcms.com♥♥♥♥ #34
-        - Corgi working on improving mobile menu for Mahube♥♥♥♥ #3
+        - Corgi completed working on improving mobile menu for Mahube♥♥♥♥
         - Corgi completed working on generating map on `contact us` page for Mahube♥♥♥♥
         - Corgi completed working on `How to Get Help from Mahube-Otwa` on home page for Mahube♥♥♥♥
         - Corgi completed working on header on website for Mahube♥♥♥♥
         - Corgi completed working on newsletter on website footer for Mahube♥♥♥♥
         - Corgi completed working on team gallery on `our leadership` page for Mahube♥♥♥♥
         - Corgi completed working on accordion on `our leadership` page for Mahube♥♥♥♥
+    - Corgi working on axion.morwebcms.com♥♥♥♥ #4
+        - Corgi completed working on site under construction page for the live site♥♥♥♥

 3. Corgi working on practicing for TOEFL #162♥♥
     - Corgi learning about 'The complete TOEFL iBT Success Course'♥♥